rhaido/blog/2015/10/21/soldering-answering-beginners-questions.md

 the heating time: bigger/thicker/heavier your tip is, more time is required to heat up the whole system properly.

-I usually turn the iron on, put on work clothes, go to get some water to wet sponge, do some other small preparations - and voila, iron is hot and ready for soldering!
+I usually turn the iron on, prepare everything, go to get some water to wet a sponge, do some other small stuff - and voila, iron is hot and ready for soldering!

 So, again, be patient and _give it enough time to heat up_ - that's the key to success!

 ## Power Recycling

 Once I have encountered an instruction for some university electronics laboratory, which stated the following: "Tools like oscilloscope and soldering irons are not really intended to be switched on/off constantly: when you come in, you